How Can I Deal With My Asthma?

-The best way to manage asthma is following an asthma action plan.
+The best way to manage asthma is to follow an asthma action plan.
 Your doctor will give you a plan designed just for you.
-Doing everything on the plan — even when you feel well — will allow you to enjoy life just like everyone else.
+Doing everything on the plan — even when you feel well — will help prevent flare-ups and keep you out of the ER.

 - Understand your plan.
-Ask your doctor to explain why each medicine and step of the plan is important.
+Ask your doctor to explain why each medicine and step of your asthma action plan is important.
 If you understand exactly what's going on, you'll feel more in control.
-Go over the plan whenever you see your doctor, especially if in with your doctor often and go over the plan.
-Explaining where you may have had trouble with it and why.
+Go over the plan whenever you see your doctor, and explain where you may have had trouble with it and why.

 - Use asthma management tools.
 Even if you're feeling absolutely fine, don't abandon tools like daily long-term control medicines (also called "controller" or "maintenance" medicines) if they're a part of your treatment plan.
 Although it can be tempting to skip recommended daily meds and rely only on occasional quick-relief medicines, this usually doesn't work.

 - Don't smoke.
-Cigarette smoke is a common cause of asthma aggravation in teens.
 Talk to your parent or a doctor about how to quit if you smoke.
 If your friends smoke, don't stand nearby when they light up because secondhand smoke is a common trigger of asthma attacks.
 If someone in your family smokes, talk with him or her about quitting.